romangrubic/memory-game-js/README.md

  so multiple users can compete by taking turns in finishing the game.
 Once the user reload the page or closes it down, the scores will delete themselves.

-Using only three colors (blanchedalmond, light-blue, light-red) and making all the right elements stand out, so the visitor knows exactly what they see and where to go the moment they open the website.
+Using only three colors (blanchedalmond, light-blue, light-red) and making all the right elements stand out,the visitor knows exactly what they see and where to go the moment they open the website.

 ## Features